CasperCal/push_swap/README.md

 The list of integers can either be entered as different arguments or a string in which the different integers are seperated by spaces (1 or more).

+# Norme

+Code was written in a style to be in accordance with the [normev3](https://github.com/42School/norminette) rules.

 # Approach

 To solve this problem there are a few steps I decided to take.